DCC-EX/dcc-ex.github.io/docs/ex-rail/overview.rst

 You DON'T need:

-- JMRI, or any additional utilities
+- |JMRI|, or any additional utilities
 - EngineDriver, or any other WiThrottle app
 - A separate computer living under your layout
 - Knowledge of C++ or Python/Jython programming